an-software/plg_inlinecontact/README.md

 `templateNumber`: Number of the template from the plugin settings

 The templates can be specified as text or HTML and can contain any placeholders.

+### List of contacts

+Also, contact categories or tags can be displayed as a list (e.g. as a simple HTML table) using the `{inlinecontactlist categoryIdOrTagIds templateNumber sortMode featuredMode}` tag.

+`categoryIdOrTagIds`: ID of one category or a comma separated list of tag ids preceded by "t"\
+`templateNumber`: Number of the template from the plugin settings\
+`sortMode`: Sorting of the list, optional, default (0): order as specified; 1: featured first; 2: sort by sortname\
+`featuredMode`: optional, default (0): order as specified in Joomla; 1: only featured; 2: only not featured

+`sortMode` and `featuredMode` are optional.

+**Examples**:\
+Display only featured contacts of category 2 \
+{inlinecontactlist 2 1 0 1}

+Display all contacts tagged with the tags with the IDs 3, 4 and 5  \
+{inlinecontactlist t3,4,5 1}

 Available Placeholders
 ----------------------